Justin McElroy

 Justin Tyler McElroy (/ˈmæk.əl,rɔɪ/ MACK-əl-roy, born November 8, 1980) is an American podcaster, comedian, and former video game journalist.
-He is known for his work on podcasts (such as My Brother, My Brother and Me, The Adventure Zone, and Sawbones) and as the co-founder of video game journalism website Polygon.
+He is known for his work on podcasts (including My Brother, My Brother and Me, The Adventure Zone, and Sawbones) and as the co-founder of video game journalism website Polygon.

 Early and personal life

 McElroy was born in 1980 to Clint McElroy, former co-host of WTCR-FM's morning radio show in Huntington, West Virginia, and his wife Leslie.
 McElroy attended Marshall University, and lives in Huntington as of 2020.
 He has been married to Dr. Sydnee Smirl McElroy since 2006.
-They have two daughters: Charlie Gail McElroy, born on August 12, 2014, and Cooper Renee McElroy, born on February 13, 2018.
+They have two daughters.

 Career

 Journalism

-McElroy worked for the Ironton Tribune as a reporter from 2005, covering Ohio University Southern, the Ironton and Coal Grove areas and feature stories.
-After becoming news editor for the paper he then worked at Joystiq as a journalist from 2007 to 2012.
+McElroy made some early forays into games journalism as a teenager in the 1990s.
+He stated that his first submission was for a local paper edited by a friend of his father, a review for a Sega Genesis game when he was 13.
+Several early articles of his for huntingdonnews.net such as his 2001 review for Shenmue are preserved by The Internet Archive.
+McElroy's professional career began with the Ironton Tribune in 2005, when he was hired as a reporter to cover the Ohio University Southern, Ironton and Coal Grove areas and feature stories.
+After becoming news editor for the paper he then worked at Joystiq as a journalist from 2007 to 2012, where he co-hosted video game talk show The Joystiq Podcast.

 In 2012, McElroy co-founded Polygon, a video game website, along with his brother Griffin and Christopher Grant, and was formerly an editor-at-large there.
 In 2018, Justin and Griffin both announced their departure from Polygon, in order to focus on their podcasting careers and families.

+Justin McElroy also hosted the video game podcast The Besties with his brother Griffin McElroy, Chris Plante, and Russ Frushtick.
+The podcast's tagline is 'Shouldn't the world's best friend pick the world's best games?'.
+It was hosted by Polygon in the mid 2010s, when all four hosts were employed by the site, but continued independently afterwards.
+The podcast usually consists of the hosts reviewing games from a relatively recent period of time.
+After they discuss the games they planned on discussing for the week they move on to reading user submitted comments and recommending games or other forms of media.
+There are sometimes special episodes of the show that divert from this typical format, such as the annual game of the year tournaments.
+Justin McElroy announced his departure from The Besties in episode 496, dated 1 May 2026.
+He cited his long running problems with carpal tunnel syndrome and acknowledged that it would be the end of his decades long career in video game journalism.
+The show continued, led by the three other hosts.